-3 credit hours for professional practice/development, and 18 credit hours for dissertation research.
+3 credit hours for professional practice/development,

+and 18 credit hours for dissertation research.

-Students progress through the program by passing a written qualifying exam over the four core courses and a preliminary exam over the student's proposed research.
+Students progress through the program by passing a written qualifying exam over the core courses and a preliminary exam over the student's proposed research.
 As an indicator of their research competency, all students will be required to submit at least two refereed journal articles that have been approved by their dissertation committee before graduation.
 The program requirements are summarized as follows:

 Requirement Credits Courses

 Category

-Core Courses 12 EES 700, EES 730, EES 810, EES 811 + one from EES 710, EES
+Core Courses 13 EES 700, EES 730, EES 711, EES 712 [] + one

-720, EES 750
+from EES 710, EES 720, EES 740 or EES 750

-Written Qualifying 0 EES 991, Covers core courses only
+Written Qualifying 0 EES 991, Covers core courses

 Examination

-Elective Track 9 Progressive series of courses at the 600-level (maximum of two
+Elective Track 9 Progressive series of courses at the 700-level or 800-level

-courses), 700-level or 800-level, Options are presented below.

 Supervised 3 EES 990, EES 993 or EES 996

 Teaching/Practicum

 Seminar 3 EES 992

 Requirement

-Technical Electives 6 Courses at the 700-level or 800-level, Subject to advisor approval
+Technical 6 Courses at the 700-level or 800-level, Subject to advisor approval

+Electives

 Preliminary 3 EES 995

-Examination 5
+Examination

 Dissertation 15 EES 997

-TOTAL 51
+TOTAL 52